pitmonticone/linelist/README.md

     onset are stored.*’)

-2.  need to validate the required data (e.g. ‘*Check that the field storing onset dates are indeed dates, and not a `factor`.*’)
+2.  need to validate the required data (e.g. ‘*Check that the field storing dates of onset are indeed dates, and not a `character`.*’)

-The aim of *linelist* is to take care of these pre-requisites once and for all before downstream analyses, thus helping to make data pipelines more robust and flexible.
+The aim of *linelist* is to take care of these pre-requisites once and for all before downstream analyses, thus helping to make data pipelines more robust and straightforward.

 ## linelist in a nutshell